mjordan/islandora_rest_authen/README.md

 IP whitelists only apply to REST requests and not to logging into the Drupal website.

 A second configuration option, "Log API key authentication attempts", adds an entry to the Drupal system log every time a request is made to the REST interface by one of the registered users.
+It is enabled by default.

 ## Security implications